willmeyer2150/SSU-CS-351/Project-4/README.md

 ### **Question: Why isn’t CUDA a great solution for this problem?**

 CUDA is not a great choice for this problem because `iota` is bound by memory constraints, not the actual computation.
-The GPU's strength comes from performing large amounts of arithmetic in parallel operation, but in this implementation, each thread only does a single addition and then a write to memory.
+The GPU's strength comes from performing large amounts of arithmetic in parallel operations, but in this implementation, each thread only does a single addition and then a write to memory.
 Since memory throughput is the limiting factor, not computation, the GPU can not accelerate the task beyond what the CPU's cache and vectorized instruction already handles very well.

 ---